BonningtonDublin/bonningtondublin.github.io/README.md

     <div id="confirm-section">
       <div class="form-check mb-3">
         <input type="checkbox" id="CONFIRMED" name="CONFIRMED" class="form-check-input" value="Yes" checked required>
-        <label for="CONFIRMED" class="form-check-label">I confirm that the vehicle registration information provided above is accurate.
+        <label for="CONFIRMED" class="form-check-label">I confirm that the information provided above is accurate.
 I understand that any inaccuracies may result in unauthorized parking and will lead to my vehicle being clamped.</label>
         <p class="ml-2">By submitting, you agree to the terms stated above.</p>
       </div>
     </div>